melroy89/xfcevdi/README.md

 **NOTE 1:** Since [XFCE VDI v2.0](https://hub.docker.com/r/danger89/xfcevdi_x2go/tags), the new user is _only allowed_ to execute `apt` commands as root user.
 What can be changed on line 54 & 56 in [setup.sh script](scripts/setup.sh#L54) and build your own Docker image.

 **NOTE 2:** Since [XFCE VDI v2.0](https://hub.docker.com/r/danger89/xfcevdi_x2go/tags) we disabled the root user completely for safety reasons.
-You can still use `sudo` command with the default user (called: `user`), but only allowed to execute `apt`.
+Again, you can _only_ use `sudo apt` command as the default user (called: `user`), other sudo commands are disallowed.
 Since v2.0 booleans are also converted to 'yes' or 'no' strings to avoid YAML syntax confusion.

 ## Update Docker Image